Yodo1Games/Suit-Document/markdowns/integration-ios.md

 ```

 #### 1.2 Import the iOS SDK into the project</br>
-Please open the project's `Podfile` file and add the following code to the application's target:
+Open the project's `Podfile` file and add the following code to the application's target:

 ```ruby
 source 'https://github.com/Yodo1Games/Yodo1Spec.git'